 At Resound, we believe branding is all about uncovering your authentic identity.
-But many people (especially in highly technical B2B industries like manufacturing, technology, or engineering) don’t believe in “branding”, or don’t believe it is capable of reflecting anything like an “authentic” identity.
-They think of branding as a company’s way of “putting lipstick on a pig”, and want nothing to do with it.
+But many people (especially in a highly technical B2B company like manufacturing, technology, or engineering) don’t believe in “branding”, or don’t believe it is capable of reflecting anything like an “authentic” identity.
+They think of branding as a B2B company’s way of “putting lipstick on a pig”, and want nothing to do with it.

 We call this “non-branding.”

 What is Non-Branding?